lresner/meetx/meetx_playbook.md

 1. **Top-notch teachers**  Teachers who excel not only at relationship and rapport building with students, but who are also skilled in the craft of delivering engaging, topical, interactive lessons.
 Given the startup nature of MEETx, they must also be inclined to iterate and experiment rapidly in order to refine the delivery model until its successful.
 2. **Content suited to online delivery**  Content that is hook-heavy, topical, interactive, and collaborative.
 3. **Delivery that maximizes engagement** by using best practice instructional tactics, interactivity, and *classroom management.*
-4. **Community**  Students must feel invested in the overall success of the MEETx experiment, as well as the success and well-being of each other.
+4. **Strong Culture**  Students must feel invested in the overall success of the MEETx experiment, as well as the success and well-being of each other.
 This set of cultural expectations should be set over the summer and continuously reinforced throughout the year with a mix of internal (eg. "You are pioneers of a program could not only expand MEET's impact, but have have a global impact as well.
 Learning how to collaborate is *as* important as learning how to code.
-That means learning to learn and teach each other) and external motivations (eg. filed trips, pizza partys, MEET swag if they meet collective goals).
+That means learning to learn and teach each other) and external motivations (eg. fieled trips, pizza partys, MEET swag if they meet collective goals).
-5. Culture.
-Collaborative.
-Agency.

 This document will go into more detail on each of these levers.